 Both the teas were harvested in early spring and have just arrived.
-Himalayan Spring has been wowing everybody.
+The Himalayan Spring Tea has been wowing everybody.
 The crisp floral and peach notes are delicious.
 It's lingering sweet finish makes the whole thing taste like nectar.
-Last year too Himalayan Spring was well received by our Darjeeling/Nepal tea ethusisasts.
+Last year too Himalayan Spring was well received by our Darjeeling/Nepal tea enthusiasts.
 This year we feel the batch is even better!

 Himalayan Spring in the orange top tea pot; Himalayan White in the other.

 We picked up the Himalayan White Tea this year after a break of couple of years.
 This year's harvest we found had that sweet and earthy combination we look for in a white tea.
 Made from the earliest round of spring pickings this tea has a very delicate body and mellow flavors.

 For best results we suggest using heaping tablespoon, or 4 gm, for 12 oz cup.
 Steep it at 190F for 3-5 minutes.
 You may also choose to do Himalayan White around 176F if you find the earthy flavors dominating.

 Himalayan White Tea on the left and Himalayan Spring Tea on the right.